DPIclimate/broker/readme.md

 ## Installation

-A simple installation of IoTa is achieved by cloning the GitHub repository, and installing a web server to act as a TLS connection termination point and reverse proxy.
+A simple installation of IoTa is achieved by cloning the GitHub repository, and installing a web server to act as a TLS connection termination point and reverse proxy if desired.

 This is how it is deployed by the Digital Agriculture team.
-We hope the containerised nature of the system assits in deploying to a cloud service but we have not had a reason to do that - a simple docker-compose deployment is sufficient for our scale.
+We hope the containerised nature of the system assits in deploying to a cloud service but we have not had a reason to do that - a simple docker compose deployment is sufficient for our scale.

-docker must be installed for IoTa to run.
-If the installed docker does not support the 'docker compose' command then docker-compose must also be installed.
+docker must be installed for IoTa to run, the version of which is recent enough that the `docker compose` command is supported.

 > The [ttn-formatters](https://github.com/DPIclimate/ttn-formatters) repo should be cloned in the same directory as the broker
 > repo, ie the ttn-formatters and broker directories share the same parent directory.